The brand new prove it After School Club

 A video describing why this club will greatly benefit your school.

-This club is run exclusively by me (Rod’s Bio).
 The outline below is not the complete club content but captures what the students will learn each week as we work through the proof.
 On the right (or above if viewing on a mobile phone) is a single example page from one of the handouts the students receive and fill in during the club.
 They keep these handouts in a sheet holder (supplied) so by the end of the club, they have all the teaching material that made up the 5 week club.
 At the end of each week their parents also receive an email from me with the filled in worksheets for that week attached.

 Week 1: Our Mathematical Ingredients and Irrational Numbers